Nater0214/Kickball-Scoreboard/README.md

   - Foul; Adds a foul to the count
 - o:
   - Out; Adds an out
-  - **_Only_ use this for catch-outs, tag, and force-outs where the runner was _not originally on base_.
-Strikeouts are done automatically, and outs on base are done later.**
+  - **_Only use this for catch-outs, tag, and force-outs where the runner was not originally on base._ Strikeouts are done automatically, and outs on base are done later.**
 - hr:
   - Homerun; Scores a homerun
-**Adds all points automatically**
+  - **Adds all points automatically**
 - ba:
   - Base advancement; Advance a runner on base
   - After using this option, 2 more blank inputs will follow, assuming the user input correct information.
 Here are the steps: